-Licensure offered: Early Childhood Education
+Licensure offered: Primary Education

-The Early Childhood Teacher Education Program prepares the teacher education candidate for an Ohio teaching license in early childhood teaching for pre-kindergarten through grade three.
+The Primary Teacher Education Program prepares the teacher education candidate for an Ohio teaching license in primary teaching for pre-kindergarten through grade five.
 Studies include the general education core requirements and a wide range of professional education courses.
-In addition, students are provided opportunities to participate in extensive field-based experiences in diverse early childhood settings prior to student teaching.
-It is the nature of this program to integrate theory, practice and educational technology as the candidate is gradually inducted into the early childhood profession.
-The program models guidelines of the Ohio Department of Education, the National Association for the Education of Young Children and the National Council for Accreditation of Teacher Education.
-Candidates may take additional coursework to pursue an early childhood generalist endorsement to add grades 4 and 5 to their licenses.
+In addition, students are provided opportunities to participate in extensive field-based experiences in diverse elementary settings prior to student teaching.
+It is the nature of this program to integrate theory, practice and educational technology as the candidate is gradually inducted into the teaching profession.
+The program follows guidelines of the Ohio Department of Education, the National Association for the Education of Young Children and the Council for the Accreditation of Educator Preparation.
 Coursework is also available for a P-12 reading endorsement.

-Requirements for a Major in Early Childhood Education
+Requirements for a Major in Primary Childhood Education

-Courses Credits For Prerequisites and Co-requisites please see course descriptions.
-L Because early childhood teachers typically teach all subjects, early childhood teacher candidates are expected to take courses across the curriculum.
+Courses Credits For Prerequisites and Co-requisites please see course descriptions .
+Because primary teachers typically teach all subjects, primary teacher candidates are expected to take courses across the curriculum.
 Specific requirements for content are included in the requirements for a Bachelor of Science in Education degree section of the catalog.
-2 EXSC 121 Health Education 3 EDU 103 Introduction to Teaching: Early Childhood 3 EDU 120 Teaching Reading Through Literature Children & Young Adults 3 EDU 210 Understanding Development & Learning of the Young Child 3 EDU 211 Teaching Phonics and the Structure of Language 3 EDU 212 Developmental Issues and Practice in Reading 3 EDU 215 Diversity and the Learner 3 EDU 230 Introduction to Special Education & Diverse Learners 3 EDU 250 Behavior Management 3 EDU 315 Diagnostic, Prescriptive & Remediation Techniques in Reading 3 EDU 333A Early Childhood Science Methods 3 EDU 333B Early Childhood Mathematics Methods 3 EDU 333C Early Childhood Social Studies Methods 3 EDU 339 Early Childhood Language Arts Methods 3 EDU 379A CORE: Principles of Education 3 EDU 410 Assessment and Technology for Teaching and Learning 3 EDU 479B CORE: Reflections on Truth: Early Childhood 3 EDU 482 Supervised Teaching: Early Childhood 12 Total Credits Required for major 63 Used to calculate the Major GPA
+SCI 102 Principles of Physics and Chemistry 4 MTH 153B Principles of Mathematics II 4 EDU 104 Introduction to Teaching: Primary Education 3 EDU 120 Teaching Reading Through Literature Children & Young Adults 3 EDU 199 Introduction to Pedagogy and Classroom Management 3 EDU 210 Understanding Development & Learning of the Young Child 3 EDU 211 Teaching Phonics and the Structure of Language 3 EDU 212 Foundations of Literacy 3 EDU 215 Diversity and the Learner 3 EDU 230 Introduction to Special Education & Diverse Learners 3 EDU 315 Diagnosis, Intervention, and Assessment in Reading 3 EDU 316 Direction Instruction in Reading and Writing 3 EDU 344A Primary Science Methods 3 EDU 344B Primary Mathematics Methods 3 EDU 344C Primary Social Studies Methods 3 EDU 344D Primary Language Arts Methods 3 EDU 345 Study of Ohio 3 EDU 379A CORE: Principles of Education 3 EDU 410 Assessment and Technology for Teaching and Learning 3 EDU 479E CORE: Reflections on Truth: Primary Education 3 EDU 482E Supervised Teaching: Primary Education 12 Total Credits Required for major 74 Used to calculate the Major GPA

-Requirements for Early Childhood Education Licensure Only
+Requirements for Primary Education Licensure Only